RicenUdonLover/Miniproject_Week1/README.md

 * Simplified the elements so less code were used for the same function.
 * Comments were added to make the codes more readable.

+See screenshots for more details:

 <div align="center">
   <img src="Develop/assets/images/HTML_before.JPG" alt="Original HTML code" title="Click for bigger image" height="800">
+  Original HTML codes
   <img src="Develop/assets/images/HTML_after.JPG" alt="Original HTML code" title="Click for bigger image" height="800">
+  Refactored HTML codes
 </div>